 Specializations and Dual Degrees

-The GSLIS offers School Library Media Specialist Certification as an option along with the MLIS.
+The GSLIS offers professional educator licensure with school library media specialist endorsement as an option along with the MLIS.
 Students are encouraged to declare this option and work with their advisor early on in their graduate school career to ensure timely completion of state-mandated requirements.
 Find out more about the School Library Media Program.

 As either part of your MLIS or post-MLIS studies, you also may choose to complete focused coursework and receive a certificate in the following areas:

 - Archives and Cultural Heritage Resources and Services

 - Data and Knowledge Management (available post-Baccalaureate)